17 Foods That Lower Cholesterol

 In fact, even the 2015-2020 Dietary Guidelines recommended against consuming more than 300 mg of dietary cholesterol a day, as foods that are higher in dietary cholesterol are also higher in saturated fats.
 And the Dietary Guidelines suggest limiting saturated fats.

 It is important to keep in mind though that the Dietary Guidelines do reference the fact that "adequate evidence is not available for a quantitative limit for dietary cholesterol," so all available evidence suggests there is no relationship between consumption of dietary cholesterol and levels of blood cholesterol.
 (A large body of evidence indicates that cholesterol-rich eggs can actually improve your cholesterol profile by raising the "good" cholesterol, HDL.)

-We aren’t saying that changing your diet won’t help you reduce your numbers.
+We aren't saying that changing your diet won't help you reduce your numbers.
 Eating the right foods is one of the most effective ways to lower—or maintain healthy levels of—your cholesterol.
-So besides exercising more, cutting out refined sugars, and steering clear of foods high in saturated and trans fats, simply incorporate the foods below into your weekly routine and you might be able to toss your statins—stat.
+So besides exercising more, cutting out refined sugars, and steering clear of foods high in saturated and trans fats, simply incorporate the foods below into your weekly routine.
 Wondering which foods to avoid?
-Start with these 30 Worst Foods For Your Heart.
+Start with these common foods that raise your heart attack risk.

 Before we go into our list of foods, here's a general review of what types of cholesterol are found in your body: